JuaniRaggio/objetos/gtech/intro/Keywords.md

 > - `static` block will be run only when the class is allocated in memory => *similar to C*

+> [!NOTE] private
+> *The private keyword* allows us to encapsulate the class so that the only way the user can access to those variables is *throught methods*

 ## Doubts